Pho86/Pho86/README.md

 # *Hello world*
-Hi, I'm an aspiring front end developer developing for both web and mobile platforms with a focus on providing users with seamless and responsive experiences.
+Hi, I'm a front-end developer developing for both web and mobile platforms with a focus on providing users with seamless and responsive experiences.
 I'm  also passionate about building interactive and intuitive adventures.

 ## Technologies and Tools